laravel-notification-channels/bearychat/README.md

     ->to('@Boss');
 ```

-A notification uses the above Message will send the following payload:
+A notification uses the above Message instance will be sent with the following payload:

 ```json
 {